 What Kind of Garden Are You Starting?

-Are you starting a garden from scratch, or gardening in an exisiting space?
+Are you starting a garden from scratch, or gardening in an existing space?

 If starting from scratch, what kind of garden are you putting in?
 Will it be some sort of raised bed or Lasagna-type garden?
 If so, the existing soil doesn’t factor into the equation as all the soil that your plants will grow in will be added on top of the current space.

 Will it be a more traditional garden where the grass is tilled up and the plants and seeds are planted directly in the yard?
-If this is the case, tilling, weeding and fertilizing will in order.
+If this is the case, tilling, weeding and fertilizing will be in order.
+If you’re working with the soil already in your yard, you will most likely need to add some sort of boost to it.
+There are a number of different ways to help your soil become perfect for growing healthy vegetables.
+Such things include:

 Planning on doing your gardening in containers?
 You can use pre-mixed or mix-it-yourself varieties of soils.
 You can also do a lasagna-type layering.